naganandy/graph-based-deep-learning-literature/conference-publications/folders/years/2023/publications_kdd23/rmgib_kdd23/README.md

 ```
 @inproceedings{rmgib_kdd23,
 title = {A Unified Framework of Graph Information Bottleneck for Robustness and Membership Privacy},
-author = {Dai, Enyan and Cui, Limeng and Wang, Zhengyang and Tang, Xianfeng and Wang, Yinghan and Cheng, Monica and Yin, Bing and + 1 , },
+author = {Dai, Enyan and Cui, Limeng and Wang, Zhengyang and Tang, Xianfeng and Wang, Yinghan and Cheng, Monica and Yin, Bing and Wang, Suhang},
 booktitle = {Proceedings of the 29th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD)},
 pages = {368--379},
 year = {2023}